Creative writing

 Work experience

 Make sure you create a portfolio of your written work, especially any that you've had published.
 This will provide evidence of your writing skills and establish your reputation as a writer.
+The larger your portfolio of published work, the better your chances of being able to get paid writing opportunities.

 As well as creative talent and writing experience, you will also need perseverance and determination to succeed as a writer.